sylhare/sylhare.github.io/_posts/2020/2020-07-17-Testing-with-spring-boot.md

 ## Mock your beans

-Obviously here you're testing end to end your application, and in some case it may connect to other part of the system.
+Obviously here you're testing end to end your application, and in some cases it may connect to another part of the system.
 In order to simplify the testing, you can mock external dependencies for your test to run smoothly.

-If there are bits of logic of a spring component you want to test, you can still "_autowire_" them in another test file, Thus you can test different niche behaviour or custom error handling.
+If there are some bits of logic from a spring component that you want to test, you can still "_autowire_" them in another test file!
+Thus, you can test different niche behaviour or custom error handling.

 ### Using mockK only